 After being ignored by several people Sam decided to forget that approach.
 He almost kicked himself when he figured out that he could just buy a map from one of the local shops.
 Perhaps it had been too obvious a solution to try first.
 After all he was not used to things being anything less than complicated these days.

 The map proved to be a God sent and a curse at the same time.
-He found the Immigration Office, at the same time he found the prison that had taken a long two and half years out of his life.
+He found the Immigration Office, at the same time he found the Prison that had taken a long six months out of his life.
 They were now one in the same.

 “Of course.”
 Sam muttered.

 Shrugging Sam climbed up the front steps and for the first time in his life willingly walked into a Prison.
 He wasn’t even sure what he’d be able to do even if Ithican was here.
 Sam seriously doubted that the Papers were going to be enough to free him.
 On the other hand he had no other ideas.

 Sam balked when he walked inside and saw the thin man sitting behind the desk.
 Sam knew him well, the big question was going to be if the man remembered Sam.
 Taking a deep breath Sam walked up to the Head Clerk.

 “What do you want?”
 The Clerk asked without looking up.